u3ks/examples/index.md

 #    affiliations:
 #      - TBD
 ---

-👋 Welcome to the EarthCODE examples book!
+Welcome to the EarthCODE examples book!

 Here you will find guides and examples on how to use the various EarthCODE resources.

+If you are looking to upload data to the ESA Project Results (PRR) repository, check out our [PRR Examples](PRR/index.md).

-If you are looking to upload data to the Open Science Catalog, check out our [Open Science Catalog Examples](OSC/index.md).
+If you are looking to add information to the Open Science Catalog, check out our [Open Science Catalog Examples](OSC/index.md).